-2. Write Your Story.
+2. Write Your Story

-3. “Shelve” Your Story Appropriately (Choose Your Category and Keywords.)
+3. “Shelve” Your Story Appropriately (Choose Your Category and Keywords)

 Amazon is a giant database.
-To get your ebooks found on Amazon, and to sell them, you need to not only choose the appropriate genre, but also to choose appropriate keywords/ tags.
+To get your books found on Amazon, and to sell them, you need to not only choose the appropriate genre, but also to choose appropriate keywords/ tags.
 Your own research and reading will help enormously with this.

-Big tip: do your best with your attempts to “shelve” your ebooks.
+Big tip: do your best with your attempts to “shelve” your books.
 It’s not an exact science, and as we’ve said, Amazon’s search is rubbish.
 You’ll get better at it as you write more, and you can’t do it “wrong.”

 So there we have it.
 Follow the steps.
-Write romance genre fiction, and if you “shelve” your ebooks appropriately, you’ll SELL.
+Write romance genre fiction, and if you “shelve” your books appropriately, you’ll SELL.
 You’ll be well on the way to paying your bills with your fiction.